Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Basics on pseudo-holomorphic curves in symplectizations

 The Fredholm index of $\tilde u$ is defined by where $\chi(\Sigma)$ is the Euler characteristic of $\Sigma$.

-Let us assume that $\tilde u=(a,u)$ has exponential decay at all of its punctures.
-The second alternative in Theorem \ref{asymptotic}, where we have the exponential asymptotic behavior of $\tilde u$ as in \eqref{uasymptotics}, for a suitable eigenvalue $\mu$ of $A_P$, implies that $\pi \circ du$ does not vanish near $z_0$.
-In this case, the set where $\pi \circ du$ vanishes must be finite and since $\pi \circ du$ satisfies a Cauchy-Riemann equation, we can associate to each zero of $\pi \circ du$ a local degree which is always positive.
+The second alternative in Theorem \ref{asymptotic}, where we have the exponential asymptotic behavior of $\tilde u$ as in \eqref{uasymptotics} for a suitable eigenvalue $\mu$ of $A_P$, implies that $\pi \circ du$ does not vanish near $z_0$.
+In this case, since $\pi \circ du$ satisfies a Cauchy-Riemann equation, the set where $\pi \circ du$ vanishes must be finite and we can associate to each zero of $\pi \circ du$ a local degree which is always positive.
 Denote by $\wind_\pi(\tilde u)$ the sum of such local degrees.
-For each puncture we also have well-defined winding numbers as follows: let $z\in \Gamma$, $P$ be the asymptotic limit of $\tilde u$ at $z$ and $e:S^1 \to \R^2$ be the eigensection of $A_P$ in local coordinates as in \eqref{uasymptotics} describing the behavior of $\tilde u$ near $z$, with respect to the global trivialization $\Psi$ defined in \eqref{eq_trivpsi}.
-We define the winding number of $\tilde u$ at $z\in \Gamma$ by $\wind_\infty(z) := \wind(t\mapsto e(t)\in \R^2,t\in[0,1])$.
+We also have a well-defined winding number for each puncture as follows: let $z\in \Gamma$, $P$ be the asymptotic limit of $\tilde u$ at $z$ and $e:S^1 \to \R^2$ be the eigensection of $A_P$ describing the behavior of $\tilde u$ near $z$, in local coordinates as in \eqref{uasymptotics}, with respect to the global trivialization $\Psi$ defined in \eqref{eq_trivpsi}.
+We define the winding number of $\tilde u$ at $z\in \Gamma$ by $\wind_\infty(z) := \wind\left(t\mapsto e(t)\in \R^2,t\in[0,1]\right)$.
 The winding number of $\tilde u$ is thus defined by and it does not depend on $\Psi$.
 In \cite{props2}, it is proved that

 If $\Sigma = S^2$, then